petter-bomban/azure-interactive-menu/readme.md

 ## TODOs

+FIXME: When specifying Windows 10 VM, it creates 2019 Datacenter

 - Add single VM to rg
 - Add new network to rg
 - ~~Log all sessions to file~~